Nokia: OLED company spotlight

 Nokia Lumia 930

-HMD Global, who now owns the global Nokia smartphone brand, has released several new smartphones - one example was the Nokia 8 Sirocco in February 2018 - with its flexible (edge-type) 5.5" 1440x2560 (534 PPI) P-OLED display - reportedly made by LG Display.
+HMD Global, that owns the global Nokia smartphone brand, has released several smartphones - one example was the Nokia 8 Sirocco in 2018 - with its flexible (edge-type) 5.5" 1440x2560 (534 PPI) pOLED display, produced by LG Display.
 In 2022 the company announced the X30 Android smartphone, with a 6.43" 90Hz 1080x2400 AMOLED display, a Qualcomm Snapdragon 695 chipset, 6/8 GB of RAM, 128/256 GB of storage and a dual camera setup.
 The X30 is shipping, starting at around $500 (Note: link to Amazon.co.uk).
+That was the last Nokia AMOLED smartphone.

 Nokia X30 photo